ffplayout/ffplayout/README.md

 This is a streaming solution based on python and ffmpeg.

-The goal is to play for every day an xml playlist, while the current playlist is still editable.
+The goal is to play for every day an json playlist, while the current playlist is still editable.

 #### Check [ffplayout-gui](https://github.com/jb-alvarado/ffplayout-gui): web-based GUI for ffplayout.